harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 Also, having code in a repository is 100% more documentation as if all necessary information is stored in just one human brain.
 This is also a critical risk reduction for every project. *Let's elaborate on risk reduction a bit:*

 *Before Infrastructure as Code, John -the smart guy everyone has on his/her software projects- was responsible for maintaining the infrastructure.
 John gave his best to describe all essential infrastructure parts and their configuration values.
 However, modern software projects evolve.
 Services have to be added or removed from the overall architecture; things must be scaled dynamically and/or manually based on external events.
 So there is a good chance that John has some critical information only in his head...
-Maybe has Tim -the guy who sits next to Tim- some tribal knowledge about the Redis configuration, but would you bet on it?*
+Maybe has Tim -the guy who sits next to John- some tribal knowledge about the Redis configuration, but would you bet on it?*

 *That said, everyone on the team knows John.
 Everyone trusts him.
 However, every teammate is afraid when John wants to take a couple of weeks off and go on vacation.*

-Look at your current project and try to spot *John*.
+Look at your current project team and try to spot *John*.
 Everybody knows situations or constellations like these.
 To be clear: **It's not Johns fault**.
 It's the fact that the entire organization isn't using *IaC*.

 Having *Infrastructure as Code* would remove that critical path.

 ## What is Terraform

 Now, knowing what *Infrastructure as Code* is, it's time to look at *Terraform* itself. *Terraform* is currently the best tool to implement *IaC*.
 And it doesn't matter if you're using *Azure*, *Azure Stack* or other vendors as a target for your infrastructure.
-With *Terraform* you can create, modified and destroy environments safely and efficiently.
+With *Terraform* you can create, modify and destroy environments safely and efficiently.

 For me, these are the three significant benefits offered by *Terraform*:

 1. It works with almost every environment (On-Demand and On-Premises)
 2. You've to learn only a single and simple language
-3. Terraform can preview changes before applying them
+3. *Terraform* can preview changes before applying them

 Let's take a closer look at those three benefits now.